History of the San Francisco 49ers: 1977

-Under coach Ken Meyer the 49ers would lose their first five games of the 1977 season, including being shut out twice.
-Though they would win five of their next six they would lose their last three games to finish the season 5–9.
+Under coach Ken Meyer, the 49ers would lose their first five games of the 1977 season, including being shut out twice.
+Though they would win five of their next six games, they would lose their last three games to finish the season 5–9.
 Playing in San Francisco proved not to revive Plunkett's career as he had another disappointing season, throwing only 9 touchdown passes.
 Bright spots for the 49ers included defensive linemen Tommy Hart and Cleveland Elam, who made the Pro Bowl, and running backs Wilbur Jackson and Delvin Williams, who combined for over 1,600 yards rushing.
 Gene Washington again led the team in receiving in 1977, which would be his final year with the 49ers.

 1978

 The 1977 off-season was marked by a number of questionable moves by Joe Thomas that backfired badly.
 Thomas's big off-season acquisition was running back O. J. Simpson from the Buffalo Bills.
 As with Plunkett two years previously, it was thought that rescuing Simpson from a bad situation and bringing him to the area of the country he had been raised would rejuvenate his career.
 To create playing time for Simpson, Thomas traded Delvin Williams to the Miami Dolphins for wide receiver Freddie Solomon.
 Thomas also released Gene Washington and Jim Plunkett, giving him only one season, and replaced him with Pete McCulley, his third coach in three seasons.

 The 1978 season was a disaster for the 49ers, as they finished 2–14, their only wins coming against the Cincinnati Bengals and Tampa Bay Buccaneers.
 Simpson indeed led the team in rushing, but with less than 600 yards.
 It had become apparent that Simpson's knees and body were shot, and he was clearly near the end of his career.
 Wilbur Jackson also missed the entire season due to injury.
 Even worse for the franchise was that the first pick of the 1979 draft that they would have had was traded to the Bills as part of the O. J. Simpson deal.
 Thomas was fired following the season.

-However some of the key players that would be part of the 49ers stunning rise to emergence would begin their 49ers career in 1978.
+However, some of the key players that would be part of the 49ers stunning rise to emergence would begin their 49ers career in 1978.
 Rookie quarterback Steve DeBerg, who would be Joe Montana's first mentor, was the 49ers starting quarterback.
 Running back Paul Hofer and center/guard Randy Cross also started with the 49ers in 1978.